Skip to content

 A managed multi-agent review service that posts inline findings on every GitHub PR — no subagent configuration required.

-Code Review is a first-party feature available on Teams and Enterprise plans.
-Once an admin enables it, reviews run automatically whenever a pull request opens or is updated.
+Code Review is a first-party feature, available as a research preview on Team and Enterprise plans (not on organizations with Zero Data Retention enabled).
+Once an admin enables it, reviews run automatically whenever a pull request opens or updates.
 You write no orchestration code; Anthropic's infrastructure handles it.

-Contrast with DIY subagent review: hand-rolling a review subagent requires defining the agent, configuring tool access, wiring CI, and maintaining it.
-Code Review is a managed service — the GitHub App is the only setup step.
+Contrast this with DIY subagent review: hand-rolling a review subagent means you define the agent, configure tool access, wire up CI, and maintain it.
+Code Review is a managed service, so installing the GitHub App is the only setup step.

-Per the documentation, multiple specialized agents analyze the diff and surrounding codebase in parallel.
-Each focuses on a different issue class.
-A verification step checks flagged candidates against actual code behavior to filter false positives.
-Results are deduplicated, ranked by severity, and posted as inline comments.
-If no issues are found, Claude posts a confirmation comment.
+Per the Code Review documentation, multiple specialized agents analyze the diff and surrounding codebase in parallel.
+Each agent focuses on a different issue class.
+A verification step then checks flagged candidates against actual code behavior to filter false positives.
+Claude deduplicates the results, ranks them by severity, and posts them as inline comments.
+If it finds no issues, it posts a confirmation comment.

 Default focus is correctness: bugs that would break production, not formatting or missing test coverage (unless you add instructions for those).